The Pale Blue Dot reminds us how small Earth appears from deep space

 "I want the road to be covered with my treasure so that everybody sees that material wealth acquired on earth, stays on earth".

-Steve Jobs was the prolific co-founder of Apple - which as of this writing is the world's most valuable company.
-He passed away at the young age (by today's standards) of 56 years from a rare form of pancreatic cancer.
-Due to his prolonged battle with Cancer, he was forced to confront his mortality every day.
+Steve Jobs was the prolific co-founder of Apple, one of the world's most influential companies.
+He died at the young age of 56 from a rare pancreatic cancer.
+Because of his prolonged illness, he was forced to confront his mortality every day.

 In this 2005 Stanford Commencement Address while reflecting on his life's journey, he made the following profound statement: